jooolia/gsoc_Rcy3_vignettes/blog_post_drafts/wrap_up_post_2016-09-15.md

 # Other summer activities: Poster presentation of GSOC work

 I presented part of one of the workflows that I was working on at a scientific meeting this summer.
 The meeting was the Viruses of Microbes meeting in Liverpool, UK.
 The repository that contains the poster and the code used to generate it are [here](https://github.com/jooolia/RCy3_VOM_poster).
-This was my first time creating and presenting a poster like this and it was a good challange.
+This was my first time creating and presenting a poster like this and it was a good challenge.
 The poster was well received and many jotted down the address for the Github repo.

 # Second blog post to come with workflows: